 Brda is in West Slovenia, practically on the border with Italy, between the Adriatic Sea and the Alps.
 The Mediterranean atmosphere, quite sunny, a not so rigorous winter, rain in abundance as well as a very rich in nutrients soil, have made this the country’s main region for wine production.
 Seventy per cent of the wine over there are white, mainly from the Ribula grape type – aka Ribolla Gialla in Italy, but you can also find great red wines.

-Excellent wines allied to a picturesque landscape have bestowed on Brda the title “Tuscany of Slovenia”.
+Excellent wines allied to a picturesque landscape and the best wineries in Slovenia have bestowed on Brda the title “Tuscany of Slovenia”.
 A smaller scale Tuscany, no denying, yet equally captivating.
 Particularly for not having yet suffered from the massive invasion of tourists and for preserving an aspect rather original.